skllfi/sparkle/docs/docs/tweaks/debloat-windows.md

 ID/URL: debloat-windows

 Description: Removes Unnecessary Windows Features And Apps (RECOMMENDED)

+!!! info

-> ⚠️ This tweak cannot be reversed.
+    This tweak cannot be reversed.
 Must be done manually

 ## Overview:

 - This tweak removes unnecessary applications from your Windows installation to improve system performance, reduce clutter, and enhance privacy.